 Lately I’ve been heading over to McD’s for a coffee, since they have been running a $1 special on any size coffee, up to 20 oz.
 It’s good coffee, Newman’s organic, and fair traded, so I feel pretty good about this small purchase.
 I wondered if I could get my little indulgence ever cheaper….

 Well, next door to McD’s is a 7 – 11, and for February, they had a 99 cents coffee special – for any size, up to 32oz!.
+So great for my budget!
 Well, that’s more caffeine than I should drink, but I could pour my own, just the way I like it, half decaf, or use any of their many flavors.
 Bingo!
 Cheaper coffee, and zero chance of the counter person screwing up my order.
 (Believe me, it happens more often than you imagine….)

 Here comes the “learnin’ part” of the story…